gbrembati/terraform-azure/simple-cluster/README.md

 # Azure Simple Cluster Architecture
 This Terraform project is intended to be used as a template in a demonstration or to build a test environment.
-What it does is creating a simple infrastructure composed of two vNets.
-The first contains a Check Point R80.40 Management, and the second that includes a Check Point R80.40 Cluster.
+What it does is creating a simple infrastructure composed of two vNets with a Check Point R80.40 Management, and a Check Point R80.40 Cluster.
 As per my deployments (made in France Central), this project creates all of the following in less than __10 minutes__.

+The code that I used is based on the Check Point public Terraform Repository: [CheckPointSW / CloudGuardIaaS / terraform](https://github.com/CheckPointSW/CloudGuardIaaS/tree/master/terraform)

 ## Which are the components created?
 The project creates the following resources and combines them: